-What is Data Science
+1. What is Data Science?¶

-Statistics is a central component of data science because statistics studies how to make robust conclusions with incomplete information.
+Statistics is a central component of data science because statistics studies how to make robust conclusions based on incomplete information.
 Computing is a central component because programming allows us to apply analysis techniques to the large and diverse data sets that arise in real-world applications: not just numbers, but text, images, videos, and sensor readings.
-Data science is all of these things, but it more than the sum of its parts because of the applications.
+Data science is all of these things, but it is more than the sum of its parts because of the applications.
 Through understanding a particular domain, data scientists learn to ask appropriate questions about their data and correctly interpret the answers provided by our inferential and computational tools.